 California is filled with scenic beauty and is home to some of the most diverse natural wonders.
 Being the third-largest state in the US and with almost half of the land surface covered with forest, the Golden State of California has a thriving $3 billion industry, the highest compared to any other state.
 Besides, it is also called the land of extremes being home to several snow-capped mountains, as well as hot dry desserts, breath-taking rugged coastal lines, and thousand-year-old trees.

 Six flags Magic Mountain is a wonderful theme park filled with breathtaking coasters, mini games, and last but not least lots of family fun!
 Six flags is an ideal theme park for mainly children 10 and up, but there are still a variety of rides for younger kids also!
 The park tickets are conveniently priced and its location is acceptable.
 Come along with me as we explore the world’s most thrilling theme park!

 Universal Studios Hollywood, is the quintessential Southern California attraction.
 This theme park is on everyone’s list of must see places when they visit California.
 I would say its fame is well deserved and it certainly lives up to all these expectations.
 I have asked my 12 year old daughter to give you a detailed visitor guide to Universal Studios, Hollywood.

 Redwood National and State Park is an aggregation of California owned land which is managed jointly by the National and California Park Services.
-The official Redwood National Park is near the city of Eureka, but there are large clusters of giant redwood trees scattered as far south as San Francisco and all the way north at Crescent City.
-Read on to see my favorite things to see in Redwoods national park.
+The official Redwood National Park is near the city of Eureka, but there are large clusters of giant California redwood trees scattered from far south at San Francisco to the north at Crescent City.
+Read on to see my favorite places to see the giant Redwoods in California.